Skip to content

 With the premiere of Breaking Bad, blue meth production increased, and drug dealers started making the substance to lure viewers to the show.
 But it was precisely 0% less polluted and 0% more potent.
 In actuality, the blue dyes used to mimic the real-world production of blue meth were sickening individuals.

 Blue meth was the next “big thing,” so Mexican drug cartels started smuggling it into the US.
-As a result of flaws in the Mexican legal system that allowed for the unrestricted purchase of huge amounts of chemicals starting in 2009, the usage of blue meth increased.
+As a result of flaws in the Mexican legal system that allowed for the unrestricted purchase of vast amounts of chemicals beginning in 2009, the usage of blue meth increased.

-Why People Use Blue Crystal Meth?
-Methly Blue
+Why People Use Blue Crystal Meth or Methly Blue?

-As producing pure meth is highly time-consuming, challenging, and fraught with suspicion, it has a notoriously bad image.
+Producing pure meth is highly time-consuming, challenging, and fraught with suspicion, so it has a notoriously bad image.
 Sometimes, fentanyl and other narcotics and chemicals are added to meth, making it harder to control each dose and increasing the risk of unintentional overdoses—even with first-time users.
+But Blue Meth is a fictional drug with no reality as to the potency falsely marketed by drug peddlers.

 First-class Facilities & Amenities